Fast ferry scandal: PacifiCat fleet

-After a change in leadership, the new Premier of BC, Ujjal Dosanjh, placed the ferries up for sale.
-A subsequent election virtually eliminated the New Democratic Party from the legislature, and Gordon Campbell of the BC Liberals auctioned off the PacifiCat fleet on March 24, 2003 for $19.4 million ($6.5 million/vessel) to Washington Marine Group.
+After a change in leadership, the new premier of BC, Ujjal Dosanjh, placed the ferries up for sale.
+A subsequent election virtually eliminated the New Democratic Party from the legislature, and Gordon Campbell of the BC Liberals auctioned off the PacifiCat fleet on March 24, 2003, for $19.4 million ($6.5 million/vessel) to Washington Marine Group.
 Further controversy erupted when it was revealed that the same company, which is a prominent financial backer of the Liberal Party, had offered $60 million for the vessels prior to the auction, on the condition that BC would then rent the ferries.
 Some claimed the aluminum ships were worth more as scrap.
 Others said Indonesians were prepared to pay as much as $88 million.

 Projected uses

 In September 2005, the media reported that the Washington Marine Group had expressed interest in operating a fast ferry service from Downtown Vancouver to a point on Vancouver Island.
 When questioned, representatives of WMG indicated that they are actively searching for suitable applications for the Fast Ferries and they would not rule out such a service.

-On December 16, 2005 WMG confirmed that it is considering putting the ferries into service from North Vancouver to Duke Point (near Nanaimo) to compete with the BC Ferries routes.
+On December 16, 2005, WMG confirmed that it was considering putting the ferries into service from North Vancouver to Duke Point (near Nanaimo) to compete with the BC Ferries routes.
 WMG at one point said they intended to make a decision by the spring of 2006.

 As of July 2009 the ferries had been sold for use in the United Arab Emirates.
 They were later found tied up in the port of Alexandria, Egypt in late 2022.

+In January 2024, the ferries were listed for sale on Facebook Marketplace by an Egyptian company that was planning to scrap them if they went unsold.